-Police say 1 soldier killed in protest in Indonesia’s Papua
+Police say 3 killed in violent protest in Indonesia’s Papua

-JAKARTA, Indonesia (AP) — At least one Indonesian soldier was killed and five police officers were injured Wednesday in a violent protest against racism in the country’s restive Papua region, police said.
+JAKARTA, Indonesia (AP) — At least one Indonesian soldier and two civilians were killed Wednesday in a violent protest in the country’s restive Papua region, police said.

-National police spokesman Dedi Prasetyo said a peaceful protest by 150 people against racism at the Deiyai district chief’s office turned violent when thousands of others tried to storm the building with arrows and machetes from various directions.
+National police spokesman Dedi Prasetyo said a peaceful protest by 150 people against racism at the Deiyai district chief’s office turned violent when more than a thousand others tried to storm the building with arrows and machetes.

-He could not confirm local media reports that security forces responded by opening fire and killing six people, citing communication difficulties after the government blocked internet access in the region last week.
+Papua military spokesman Eko Daryanto said in a statement that security forces managed to restore order and found two protesters had been injured, one with an arrow piercing his stomach and the other shot in the leg.
+Both died at a nearby hospital.
+A soldier died at the scene and five police and military personnel were injured, mostly by arrows.

 A number of violent protests have roiled Papua since last week, triggered by videos circulated on the internet showing security forces calling Papuan students “monkeys” and “dogs” in East Java’s Surabaya city.